 In its first year as the Early Learning Express, the bookmobile visited 30 child care programs throughout the county.
 Each week, Early Childhood Outreach Specialist Emily Walsh brought stories, literacy activities and books to borrow to child care programs big and small.

 Along with continuing to provide positive literacy experiences for young children, WCCA added a new element of bringing education and support to the local child care provider community.
-We loaded our Resource Library onto the vehicle which means providers have educational books and materials at their fingertips without having to travel to our office.
-In addition to these resources, we provide information about state and local child care policy issues, professional development and networking opportunities, STARs information, and career ladder and college information.

 With each year, the program has grown.
 In 2013, we expanded from four to five days a week.
 Last summer, we added two community neighborhoods to the route: Ledgewood Heights and Moore Court.
 One of the original goals of Windham County Reads was to help bridge the gap between school years by bringing books to the homes of children during the summer months.
 We have been proud to continue the success of that important service.